 Graphic Design (Junior Content Producer)

-Employers looking for a Graphic Design Apprentice want someone who has a creative mindset and great problem solving skills.
-Graphic Design requires someone who isn’t afraid to offer ideas or speak their minds.
-Yet also be able to take criticism and complete tasks/projects in the clients vision.
+Graphic Design is an incredibly creative field using the most up to date editing an design software (Adobe Suite).
+So when employers are looking for a Graphic Design Apprentice, they are lookign for someone who has a creative mindset and great problem solving skills.
+Graphic Design requires someone who isn’t afraid to offer ideas or speak their minds, yet also be able to take criticism and complete tasks/projects in the clients vision.
 Having prior knowledge or experience of Adobe Suite packages is essential for this role.
+Some Graphic Design Apprenticeship role may include some digital marketing elements, but the main duties for this apprenticeship can include:

 Talk a little about your personality and related interests, mentioning any awards or achievements.
 Discuss why you have a passion for graphic design and anything related to design (e.g. visiting galleries, collecting magazines etc).
 Don’t over share information about yourself but don’t give too short an answer.